MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/Crescendo/advanced/handling-errors.md

   by the output handler.
 You don't have to call it directly.
 - `Pop-CrescendoNativeError` removes an error from the error queue.
 Use this function to inspect errors in the output handler so you can handle them or pass them through to the caller.

+By default, `$PSNativeCommandUseErrorActionPreference` is set to `$true`.
+This causes Crescendo to produce an additional error record for every error.
+To prevent this, Crescendo changes the value to `$false` for each generated cmdlet.
+This change is scoped to you cmdlets in the generated module, so it doesn't affect cmdlets outside of the module.

+## Returning errors to the user

 The following output handler definition uses `Pop-CrescendoNativeError` to return errors to the user.